haiwera-silk-cd/magento-devdocs/guides/v2.1/bk-get-started-magento.md

 Welcome to Magento 2.0 documentation!
 And welcome to Magento 2.0!

-Here we explain the Magento platform and 组件 from the perspective of several audiences: merchants, web store developers (frontend developers), {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} developers, system administrators, installers, and integrators.
+Here we explain the Magento platform and 组件 from the perspective of several audiences: merchants, web store developers (frontend developers), {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} developers, system administrators, installers, and integrators.

 Magento is a highly-customizable eCommerce platform and content management system that is primarily used to build online storefronts or web sites for selling merchandise.